Have you tried to move on after a divorce or breakup?

 As I’m sure you can imagine, Kate was devastated.
 But, she pulled herself together bit by bit and has now created an amazing life.
 She did some therapy to help heal the divorce.
 Made new friends.
 Reached a new level in her career.
 Even bought an amazing house.

-Does it feel like you’ve tried everything to get over that divorce or break up… but your ex is quietly haunting you!
+Can you relate?
+Does it feel like you’ve tried everything to get over that divorce or break up?
+But your ex is quietly haunting you!

-Get support.
 Kate did the right thing by doing some therapy around her divorce.
 Just be sure to choose a therapist who is more action-oriented.
-If you spend countless sessions just analyzing your break up.
+Don’t spend countless sessions just analyzing your break up.
 You’re not going to make a lot of progress that way.
 If that’s happening, it may be time to find a new therapist or Love Mentor® Coach.

-Date for FUN… and against type!
-Stop dating to find the one.
 Give up seeing every potential date as a future husband who could break your heart.
 This only leads you to start analyzing him and the relationship.
 Right now, accept any offer that seems fun.
 Commit to dating around this way for a few months.
 Tell each guy on the second date that you like them but just want to let them know you’ve made a promise to yourself to date around for awhile.
-(Not only will this help you relax, it will inspire the right guys to step up and pursue!
+Not only will this help you relax, it will inspire the right guys to step up and pursue!
 To learn more about the dating program of three ,make sure you are a regular reader of the finding the one blog.

 Moving on After Divorce 6.
 Give up comparisons.